temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

        $ tcld namespace list

    The CLI tool returns a short JSON packet with your namespace information.
-   This is the same list found in the Web Namespaces list.
+   This is the same list found in the Temporal Cloud Web UI Namespaces list.
    Like the browser version, each Namespace uses an Account Id suffix.

        $ tcld namespace list